Six-time Olympic Champion Chris Hoy Says He Has Terminal Cancer - UrduPoint

 London, (APP - UrduPoint / Pakistan Point News - 20th Oct, 2024) Six-time Olympic cycling champion Chris Hoy revealed Saturday that he has terminal cancer and has been told by doctors he has "two to four years" to live.

-However, he has now told The Sunday Times that he knew at the time his illness was terminal.
+However, the Scottish sporting legend has now told The Sunday Times that he knew at the time his illness was terminal.

-When asking doctors how long he had left, he says he was told: "Two to four years".
+When asking doctors how long he had left, he said he was told: "Two to four years".

 "We were all born and we all die, and this is just part of the process," Hoy told The Sunday Times.